 Don’t let your life be filled with mights and maybes.
 If something needs to change and you have the ability or safety net to make it happen, do it.

 * I want to add a note that the company, as a whole, isn’t bad.
 It’s full of good people who care, a lot, about the people they work with.
 I’m still in touch with a lot of the folks I worked with.
-I would absolutely recommend working for them (I’d recommend reading this and making some boundaries and priorities first).
+I would absolutely recommend working for them (I’d recommend reading this and setting some boundaries and priorities first).
 There are some things that certainly would have made my experience better, but my experience isn’t the norm.

 Food companies often use fear and misconceptions to market their product.
 Enter your email below and you'll have 5 ways to beat them at their sneaky game.